didikmulyadi/nextjs-pro/README.md

 ### Eslint

+We implement the eslint to enforce React best practice is applied in the project.
+The config stored in `eslintrc.json`

-1. For the import rules, check `"simple-import-sort/imports"` from `rules` in the `eslintrc.json`
+1. For the import rules, check `"simple-import-sort/imports"` from `rules`
-1. For the test id format, check `"testing-library/consistent-data-testid"` from `rules` in the `eslintrc.json`
+2. For the test id format, check `"testing-library/consistent-data-testid"` from `rules`

 ```
 ❌ input__email#